Amondo/nginx-lua-mp4/README.md

 Limit the output video's maximum height or width.
 If the resulting height or width is exceeding the limit (for example, after a high DPR calculation), it will be capped at the `config.maxHeight` and `config.maxWidth`.

+#### 3.15. `flagPreprocessHook(flag, value)`

+Customize this function to preprocess flags or their values.
+Return values should contain values that are present in `config.flagMap` and `config.flagValueMap`.

 ## Update

 To update luamp, just do a `git pull`.